 |9||Little Summer/ Autumn Fresh event (Feb-Mar) 30Ml/day -3 days||Water fringing vegetation.|

 What have we done and what is coming up?

 The water year starts on July 1 each year.
 The timing for a lower priority flow component may come up before a higher priority flow component, so planning delivery requires careful consideration of available water and the long term weather forecast.

 So far this year, thanks to the extra water traded into the environment, we have been able to deliver both priorities 4 and 5 to trigger important fish migration events.
-We are currently keeping an eye on base flow and will top it up as necessary (priority 2 or 3).
-The next fresh will occur in April/May if there is enough water (priority 6).
+We have also delivered priority 9 for vegetation watering, and are currently releasing an increased base flow of 10Ml/d and will deliver priorities 6,7 and 9 over the next few months.